 The roundtable meeting brought together representatives from various institutions and agencies belonging to the Multi-sector Commission in Dominican Republic with responsibilities in 1540-related matters.
-This meeting enabled UNLIREC to actively engage with the different stakeholders, explain the nature and scope of the review, gather additional information on the implementation of the resolution in the country, and determine a series of priority areas for the delivery of further technical assistance in the coming months.
+This meeting enabled UNLIREC to actively engage with the different stakeholders,

 This roundtable, which forms part of UNLIREC's 1540 Assistance Package aimed at Caribbean States, provided an opportunity to build on the work of the 1540 Committee and its Experts.
 The roundtable also allowed UNLIREC to identify key areas and priorities for follow-up 1540-related training and assistance.